jun-yan/ids/notes/docs/index.md

 - Git: Solving conflicts in merging
 - A tutorial on Jupyter Notebook
+- YAML (Usage in Rmd and Jupyter books)

 # Resources

 - Command line jump start from Dr. Eubank: